From the stunning Scottish Highlands to the glistening lakes just outside of London, here is a list of the ten best lake holidays in the UK.

-Extremely family friendly, Derwentwater Lake has lots of fun activities to choose from and all the necessary water safety equipment for beginners.
+The family-friendly Derwentwater Lake has lots of fun activities to choose from and all the necessary water safety equipment for beginners.
 Great for swimming, canoeing, walking, fishing, camping, Derwentwater is a lake holiday paradise.
 Treat yourself to a stay at a lakeside bed and breakfast.

 6. Loch Lomond, Scotland

-Located about a forty-five minutes from Glasgow, Loch Lomond and the surrounding Trossachs National Park is a natural sanctuary.
+Located forty-five minutes from Glasgow, Loch Lomond and the surrounding Trossachs National Park is a natural sanctuary.
 A wonderful spot for nature lovers, the area is home to many fairy-tale like trails with vibrant moss-covered rocks, wooden walking bridges over trickling streams and cascading waterfalls.
 The lake also hosts a variety of activities, and there are plenty of restaurants and inns nearby.

 7. Loch Ness, Scotland